NovelBioCloud/NBCsoftware/README.md

 # NBCsoftware
-softwares of next generation sequencing
+softwares of next generation sequencing, such as AMF(AgroMarker Finder) and ASD(Alternative splicing detector).